Auckland

 This course progresses from a general introduction to Scientific processes to some very important scientific principles in Biology, Chemistry, Physics and Earth and Space.

-This is a single semester introductory course in te reo Māori (language) and tikanga (customs). Ākonga will cover foundational cultural concepts while engaging with relevant language basics.
-Matariki, hauora (health), pūkenga kōrero (conversational skills), and toi Māori (Māori art) are some of the kaupapa covered in this course.
-Involvement in Kapa Haka is encouraged.
+This is a single semester introductory course in Te Reo Māori (language) and tikanga (customs). Ākonga will cover foundational cultural concepts while engaging with relevant language basics.
+Mihi and pepeha (introduction speeches), pūkenga kōrero (conversational skills), and toi Māori (Māori art) are some of the kaupapa covered in this course.
+Involvement in the school’s Kapa Haka is encouraged.

 10 Art is designed to build and extend understanding of art and the creative process.
 Students will explore and develop practical skills in drawing, painting, sculpture, and printmaking, while working through thematic projects that encourage personal expression and experimentation.